-(3) Median range of sustaining capital expenditure targets.

-(4) Includes units issued as consideration to Asciano shareholders and private placement and assuming that the Asciano shares already owned by Brookfield Infrastructure were funded in manner consistent with the Standard Consideration under the Scheme based on the NYSE closing price at 20 November 2015 of U\$\$41.45.

-- (5) Based on negotiated terms with syndicate of lenders committed to facility.

-- (6) Based on guidance provided to market.

-- (7) Based on estimates.
+- (1) Combined Group refers to BIP + Asciano, Asciano figures based on proportionate share of FY2015 results. - (2) Annualised FFO based on nine months ended 30 September 2015 actuals and full year impact of TDF. - (3) Median range of sustaining capital expenditure targets. - (4) Includes units issued as consideration to Asciano shareholders and private placement and assuming that the Asciano shares already owned by Brookfield Infrastructure were funded in a manner consistent with the Standard Consideration under the Scheme based on the NYSE closing price at 20 November 2015 of US\$41.45. - (5) Based on negotiated terms with syndicate of lenders committed to facility. - (6) Based on guidance provided to market. - (7) Based on estimates.

-(f) Positive financial impact under the 50.1% Acquisition Scenario
+f.
+Positive financial impact under the 50.1% Acquisition Scenario

 Under a 50.1% Acquisition Scenario, Brookfield Infrastructure expects this investment to be immediately accretive to results given the high cash generative nature of the assets being acquired.
-Its current expectation is an increase in

-AFFO per BIP Interest of 5% based on the company's historical results, adjusted for normalised sustaining capital expenditure levels.
+Its current expectation is an increase in AFFO per BIP Interest of 5% based on the company's historical results, adjusted for normalised sustaining capital expenditure levels.